Employee Rights to Representation at Investigatory Interviews

 This decision constitutes a substantial change in the law and imposes additional duties on non-union employers.
 Employers would be well served to become familiar with the mandates of the case and train their managers accordingly.
 The case is currently on further appeal, and it should also be noted that the decision was a split 3-2 vote, with the dissenting members voicing strong objection to the majority's rejection of prior precedent.
 We will continue to keep you updated on the status of the law.
 In the meantime, please call us for additional information, or to discuss any specific issues relating to the case.

-1/The courts and the NLRB have also applied Weingarten rights to pre-polygragh interviews, administration of polygraph tests and post-polygraph interviews, as well as drug testing, particularly in connection with a broader investigation of misconduct.
+1/The courts and the NLRB have also applied Weingarten rights to pre-polygraph interviews, administration of polygraph tests and post-polygraph interviews, as well as drug testing, particularly in connection with a broader investigation of misconduct.

 This article was originally published as a Labor and Employment Law Update (August 2000), a Sheppard, Mullin, Richter & Hampton LLP publication.